Mysticmarks/BitNet/README.md

 See [`docs/deployment.md`](docs/deployment.md) for a step-by-step checklist that turns these scripts into a repeatable deployment pipeline.

+When running against a GPU-enabled build of llama.cpp, specify `--gpu-layers <count>` to offload the chosen number of transformer layers while retaining the validated runtime checks provided by the Python wrapper.

 ### Benchmark
 We provide scripts to run the inference benchmark providing a model.